Get Started With the Btrfs File System on Oracle Linux

 sudo btrfs balance status /data

 The output specifies the percentage of completion.
-If the operation has completed, then the command output would be No balance found on /data.
+If the operation completes, then the command output shows No balance found on /data.

 2. To run continuous monitoring, type: